 South Fork - Summerhill is a very small town located in the state of Pennsylvania.
-With a population of 3,889 people and just one neighborhood, South Fork - Summerhill is the 395th largest community in Pennsylvania.
-South Fork - Summerhill has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 3,866 people and just one neighborhood, South Fork - Summerhill is the 395th largest community in Pennsylvania.
+South Fork - Summerhill has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns, South Fork - Summerhill isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in South Fork - Summerhill are a mix of both white- and blue-collar jobs.
+South Fork - Summerhill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, South Fork - Summerhill is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in South Fork - Summerhill who work in healthcare (9.93%), office and administrative support (9.31%), and healthcare suport services (8.13%).

 Also of interest is that South Fork - Summerhill has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in South Fork - Summerhill with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.70% of adults in South Fork - Summerhill have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of South Fork - Summerhill rank slightly lower than the national average.
+14.70% of adults 25 and older in South Fork - Summerhill have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in South Fork - Summerhill in 2022 was $30,988, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $123,952 for a family of four.
 However, South Fork - Summerhill contains both very wealthy and poor people as well.